Dispatcher overview

 **Arguments**

-This expects a Router instance, allowing for customization.
-You can create your router collection extending the Router class, potentially adding more HTTP methods, structure, or functionality.
+This expects a `Router` instance, allowing for customization.
+You can create your router collection by extending the `Router` class, potentially adding more HTTP methods, structure, or functionality.

 Server params indicate the URL segment the dispatcher should utilize.
 These params dynamically target the specified URI segment.
 Several built-in options include: